 THE BOOK

-Unlimited Edition of ‘Rijks, Masters of the Golden Age’ Sees Fourth Reprint with Added Wedding Paintings of Rembrandt
+Unlimited Edition of ‘Rijks, Masters of the Golden Age’ Sees Fifth Reprint with Added Wedding Paintings of Rembrandt

-Amsterdam 21st October 2020 – Today, internationally renowned design studio Marcel Wanders and publisher Komma proudly announce a 4th reprint of the Unlimited Edition of the studio’s unique art publication ‘Rijks, Masters of the Golden Age’.
+Amsterdam 23rd November 2022 – Today, internationally renowned designer Marcel Wanders and publisher Komma proudly announce a 5th reprint of the Unlimited Edition of the unique art publication ‘Rijks, Masters of the Golden Age’.

 The full list of contributors is as follows (in alphabetical order):